TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.cantrdp.noboot/osstartup-loading-windows-files-1.md

 	4. Check for a `boot` folder with the `BCD` file inside it, or type `\boot\bcd` in File Explorer search.

 	5. Note the partition identified here.
-If you dont find `\boot\bcd` in trhis partiton, continue checking the other partitions until you locate it.
+If you don't find `\boot\bcd` in this partition, continue checking the other partitions until you locate it.

 5. Open an elevated command prompt (run as administrator) and enter `bcdedit /store <DISK LETTER>:\boot\bcd /enum`.